ropensci/drake/README.md

 2. There is no obvious high-performance computing support.
 3. While there is a way to skip chunks that are already up to date (with code chunk options `cache` and `autodep`), this functionality is not the focus of [knitr](https://yihui.name/knitr/).
 It is deactivated by default, and [remake](https://github.com/richfitz/remake) and `drake` are more dependable ways to skip work that is already up to date.

-`Drake` was designed to manage the entire workflow with [knitr](https://yihui.name/knitr/) reports as targets.
+`drake` was designed to manage the entire workflow with [knitr](https://yihui.name/knitr/) reports as targets.
 The strategy is analogous for [knitr](https://yihui.name/knitr/) reports within [remake](https://github.com/richfitz/remake) projects.

-Factual's Drake
+Factual's drake
 ---------------

-[Factual's Drake](https://github.com/Factual/drake) is similar in concept, but the development effort is completely unrelated to the [drake R package](https://github.com/ropensci/drake).
+[Factual's drake](https://github.com/Factual/drake) is similar in concept, but the development effort is completely unrelated to the [drake R package](https://github.com/ropensci/drake).

 Other pipeline toolkits
 -----------------------